-Content migrations usually involve running complex MySQL queries that take a long time to complete.
+Most of my work involves content migrations.
+These projects usually involve running complex MySQL queries that take a long time to complete.
 I’ve found the WordPress wp_postmeta table especially troublesome because a site with tens of thousands of posts can easily have several hundred thousand postmeta entries.
+Joins of large datasets from these types of tables can be especially intensive.

 You can edit the SQL Editor preferences in MySQL Workbench: